From the Beginning: Key Transitions in the First 15 Years of DNSSEC: Background

-In order to be globally verifiable by Relying Party~(RP) software (also called validating recursive resolvers, or just validators), DNSSEC zones must have their parent zone securely delegate resolution to their {\tt DNSKEY}(s) through an RR type called a Delegation Signer ({\tt DS}) record.
-In this way, validators use the DNS Root zone's KSK as a Trust Anchor (TA) that unambiguously recursively delegates verifiable paths to any DNSSEC zone in the hierarchy.
+DNSSEC specifies that zones should manage two separate classes of {\tt DNSKEY}s: Zone Signing Keys (ZSKs) and Key Signing Keys (KSKs).
+While the cryptographic material used for these keys is fundamentally identical, their key life cycle management and roles are distinct: whereas ZSKs are used to sign all of a zone's contents (\eg {\tt A} and {\tt NS} records), KSKs are only used to sign {\tt DNSKEY} RRSets.
+The root zone uses a well-known, self-signed KSK.
+All other zones need to have their KSKs authorized by a Delegation Signer ({\tt DS}) record in their parent zone so that keys at each zone can be globally verified by Relying Party~(RP) software (also called validating recursive resolvers, or just validators).
+In this way, validators use the KSK of the DNS Root zone as a Trust Anchor (TA) and point of departure to construct unambiguous verifiable paths to any DNSSEC zone in the hierarchy through recursive tracing of secure delegations.
 This follows the same way DNS zones are normally resolved recursively via {\tt NS} records.
-However, unlike {\tt NS} delegations, which need not be attended to regularly, {\tt DS} delegations require cryptographic re-signing and updating whenever child-zones change their KSKs (which operational best practices direct to be a periodic event).
-The entire secure delegation chain from the DNS root to delegated zones, the \emph{chain of trust}, is the element that creates operational dependence between the cryptographic management of zones and their predecessors.
+The entire secure delegation chain from the DNS root to delegated zones, the \emph{chain of trust}, is the element that creates operational dependence between the cryptographic management of zones and their parents.